grzesiek-galezowski/tdd-ebook/manuscript/017_CodeExamples.md

 ## Notes for Java users

-The language of choice for code examples is C#.
+The language of choice for the code examples is C#.
 That said, I wanted the book to be as technology-agnostic as possible, to allow especially Java programmers to benefit from it.
 I tried using a minimum number of C#-specific features and in several places even made remarks targeted at Java users to make it easier for them.
 Still, there are some things I could not avoid.
 That's why I wrote up a list containing several of the differences between Java and C# that Java users could benefit from knowing when reading the book.

 ### Naming conventions